 200g tin of tuna, drained

-- Add the drained pasta to the dish and stir everything together until just mixed.
-Fold in the rocket and serve.
+- Add the drained pasta to the pan and stir everything together.
+Remove from the heat and fold in the rocket.
+Serve with some cracked black pepper.

 Japanese noodles with tofu and vegetables

 You can use any noodles for this dish such as soba, udon, buckwheat or ramen.
 For some extra crunch, add some sliced water chestnuts to the veg and serve with some sprinkled chopped peanuts.